-Iowa State University Extension and Outreach horticulturists offer tips on starting geraniums from seeds and overwintering for summer planting.
+Iowa State University Extension and Outreach horticulturists offer tips on growing cabbage in the home garden.

 Propagating houseplants is usually an easy leaf cutting procedure.
 However some houseplants require techniques such as air layering and cane cuttings to successfully start new plants.